 Found across the Southwest, these showy perennials share the same common name as some of their close relatives (and look-alikes) in the genus Oenothera.
 Bloom over a long season, from spring into late fall, bearing bright yellow, four- petaled flowers that open at sunset and remain open for most of the next day.
 Plants go dormant in winter and may be sheared just before spring growth begins.
-They spread by rhizomes and can take over a garden bed if unrestrained by a physical barrier, such as metal edging sunk 6 in. deep into the ground.
+They spread by rhizomes and can take over a garden bed if unrestrained by a physical barrier, such as metal edging sunk 6 inches deep into the ground.
 Good for summer color in rock gardens or on rocky slopes; make nice filler plants in mixed borders.
 Like lots of heat and excellent drainage.

-- This species blooms for a longer period than C. hartwegii in spring, but it does not rebloom as well in fall.
+- This species blooms for a longer period than Calylophus hartwegii in spring, but it does not rebloom as well in fall.

-C. hartwegii.
-To 1 ft. high, 2 ft. across, with inch-wide flowers; those of 'Sierra Sundrop' are larger.
+- To 1 feet high, 2 feet across, with inch-wide flowers; those of 'Sierra Sundrop' are larger.

 - Excellent in hot, dry locations and when mixed with desert perennials.

 - Prairie wildflower found from Saskatchewan to Texas.

 - To 112 feet high and wide, with 34 inches flowers.